mamonu/boldbestpractice/docs/6_QA_testing.md

   - Thorough (How much do you trust they cover everything?)

 Test functions with specific inputs and expect specific outputs.

-Unit tests are low level,focusing on testing individual methods and functions used by your scripts.
+Unit tests should be low level,focusing on testing individual methods and functions used by your scripts.

+## pytest plugins

 There are many pytest plugins that add new functionality such as coverage calculation, parallelizing tests, including time information in tests (ie fail a test if it takes more than 1 min to finish!) etc